WorldWindLabs/EarthquakeApp/README.md

 In order to eliminate this, we can utilize a bandpass filter (bandfilter.butterfilter()) to allow for finer analysis of how earthquake signals may affect the magnetic field vectors.
 ![filtered data](https://github.com/NASAWorldWindResearch/EarthquakeApp/blob/master/documentation_pix/example_filtered.png)
 ###Anomaly Detection
 Two methods of anomaly detection are included in the repository.
 The first one is from Twitter's anomaly detection library ported into python 2.
-We then ported that library into python 3.
+We then ported that library into python 3 (pycularity).
-The other method involves using numpy convolution to create a moving average to detect anomalies.
+The other method involves using numpy convolution to create a moving average to detect anomalies(new_anom_det.det_anoms()).
 They both accomplish similar results.
 ![anomalies](https://github.com/NASAWorldWindResearch/EarthquakeApp/blob/master/documentation_pix/example_anom.png)
 ###Earthquake Forecasting (theoretical)
 By analyzing the data in this fashion, we should be able to observe perturbations in the magnetic field vectors, allowing for machine learning to build a confidence on earthquakes occurring in the near future.